I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_gettargetmapping_in.md

 ## Members

 `DomainPortWWN`

 A worldwide name (WWN) that specifies the SAS domain worldwide name of the local port.

 `HbaPortWWN`

 The worldwide name (WWN) of the local port whose events the WMI client will receive.

 `InEntryCount`

 The number of persistent bindings that are associated with the HBA.

 ## Remarks
-        The WMI tool suite generates a declaration of the SM_GetTargetMapping_IN structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_TargetInformationMethods WMI class.</p>
+The WMI tool suite generates a declaration of the SM_GetTargetMapping_IN structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_TargetInformationMethods WMI class.

 ## Requirements
 | &nbsp; | &nbsp; |